Skip to content

 PriorityBest ChoiceWhy

-Lowest costQR CodeFree to create, pennies to print
+Lowest costQR CodeFree to create, pennies to print, zero per-unit hardware

 Fastest interactionNFCSub-second tap vs 3-5s scan

-For most marketing, packaging, and information-sharing use cases, dynamic QR codes deliver better ROI.
-For high-security payments and access control, NFC excels.
-The smartest businesses use both.
+For most marketing, packaging, and information-sharing use cases, dynamic QR codes deliver better ROI — lower deployment cost, richer analytics, faster iteration, and zero re-deployment cost when the destination changes.
+For high-throughput payments and access control where sub-second speed is non-negotiable, NFC excels.

 Frequently Asked Questions